 Rafael McDonnell, Advocacy and Communications Manager

-Rafael McDonnell is the Communications and Advocacy Manager for Resource Center, the LGBTQ community center serving North Texas.
-At the Center, he works on external communications as well as leads a three-person team who works on education, advocacy and policy issues involving the LGBTQA community on behalf of the Center.
+Rafael McDonnell is the Communications and Advocacy Manager for Resource Center.
+At the Center, he works on external communications as well as leads a three-person team who works on education, advocacy and policy issues involving the LGBTQ community on behalf of the Center.